- SBA loans offer small businesses fixed sums at a specific interest rates.

 - Contract CAPLines, which finance specific contracts for general administrative expenses or operational overheads

-- Seasonal CAPLines, which finance seasonal increases in inventory and accounts receivable
+- Seasonal CAPLines, which provide a small business inventory loan for seasonal increases and accounts receivable

-- Working Capital CAPLines, which fund a range of short-term operational costs, such as accounts payable and inventory purchases
+- Working Capital CAPLines, which fund a range of short-term operational costs for small businesses, such as accounts payable and inventory purchases

-Although the SBA and private lenders can and do issue CAPLines as stand-alone loan products, they’re usually offered alongside mainstream SBA loans, such as the 7(a) program.
+Although the SBA and private lenders can and do issue CAPLines as stand-alone small-business loan products, they’re usually offered alongside mainstream SBA loans, such as the 7(a) loan program.

-The SBA’s Disaster Loans program helps businesses that have been affected by natural disasters, such as hurricanes, earthquakes, and floods.
+The SBA disaster loans program helps small businesses affected by natural disasters, such as hurricanes, earthquakes, and floods.

 The SBA offers three main types of export loans:

 Because of all the complexities of international trade, the specifics of the SBA’s export loans deserve their own article.
-That said, business owners who are interested in this kind of financing may want to contact an SBA export finance manager or get in touch with SBA’s Office of International Trade for more information.
+That said, a business owner interested in this kind of financing may want to contact an SBA export finance manager or get in touch with SBA’s Office of International Trade for more information.

-The SBA Microloan program is intended to help entrepreneurs from traditionally underrepresented groups secure financing when other options have been exhausted or do not apply.
+The SBA Microloan program is intended to help entrepreneurs from traditionally underrepresented groups secure funding when other financing options have been exhausted or do not apply.

 As their name suggests, SBA microloans are much smaller than other SBA loans.
 Borrowers can apply for as much as $50,000, but the average SBA microloan is around $13,000.
-Nonprofit organizations that serve specific geographic regions administer the loans themselves and can have stringent eligibility criteria, depending on the borrower’s situation.
+Nonprofit organizations that serve specific geographic regions administer the loans themselves and can have stringent eligibility criteria, depending on the borrower’s situation or business purpose.

 Specifics of SBA microloans include: